kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

   - Log out and sign in again.
 - Another fix:
   - Check the email and account to see if an account created for emails
-  - Go to the search bar and type
+  - Go to the search bar and type email & account, add a work or sch
 ---
 ## Shared Folder Access Issues